luox-app/luox/src/javascript/components/About.md

 #### Who we are and how to contact us

-Our site operated by the University of Oxford (whose legal title is the Chancellor, Masters and Scholars of the University of Oxford), whose administrative offices are at Wellington Square, Oxford OX1 2JD.
-To contact us, please email [luox-support@psy.ox.ac.uk](mailto:luox-support@psy.ox.ac.uk).
+Our site operated by the Translational Sensory & Circadian Neuroscience Group at the Max Planck Institute for Biological Cybernetics.
+To contact us, please email [luox-support@tuebingen.mpg.de](mailto:luox-support@tuebingen.mpg.de).

 #### By using our site you accept these terms